MicrosoftDocs/WSL/WSL/tutorials/wsl-git.md

 ms.localizationpriority: medium
 ---

-# Set up Git to work with Windows Subsystem for Linux
+# Get started using Git on Windows Subsystem for Linux

 Git is the most commonly used version control system.
 With Git, you can track changes you make to files, so you have a record of what has been done, and have the ability to revert to earlier versions of the files if needed.
 Git also makes collaboration easier, allowing changes by multiple people to all be merged into one source.